GRCDEV/fudge/README.md

 The basic instalation consists of:

 * [mosquitto broker](https://mosquitto.org)
     - we are currently using mosquitto version 1.5.7

-- Paho-mqtt installato
+* Python3 (typically already available in the current raspberry distibution)
+    - [paho-mqtt](https://pypi.org/project/paho-mqtt/) library has to be installed

 Docker
 - https://www.raspberrypi.org/blog/docker-comes-to-raspberry-pi/